 EcoFlow River vs River Pro: Battery Expansion

-When it comes to adding an extra battery to double your capacity for River or River Pro, you’ll need to consider your portability needs.
+When it comes to adding an extra battery to double your capacity for River or River Pro you’ll need to consider your portability needs.
 RIVER’s extra battery attaches to the bottom and weighs just 2.5kg, so you can carry both with one hand.
 For River Pro, the extra battery is an independent unit coming in at just over 7kg.
 Whichever you go for, they both double the capacity of the base unit.

 Battery Cycle Life

-When it comes to solar compatibility, these two are almost on the same playing field.
+When it comes to solar compatibility these two are almost on the same playing field.
 With a 200W solar input and solar panel connector compatibility on both devices, the only real difference is their solar charging time.
 Once hooked up to 2x 110W EcoFlow Solar Panels, you can expect EcoFlow River to receive a full charge in under 3 hours.
 Whereas its counterpart EcoFlow River Pro reaches 100% solar recharge in 4-8 hours due to its higher capacity.

 EcoFlow River vs River Pro Comparison: The Verdict

-When weighing up your options between EcoFlow River vs EcoFlow River Pro, there’s not much in it.
+When weighing up your options between EcoFlow River vs EcoFlow River Pro there’s not much in it.
 With output and charging speed being like-for-like and battery life cycles and solar compatibility being too close to call, we must look at the main differences between the two to help us decide.
-With the main differences falling between capacity and portability, it entirely depends upon your needs.
+With the main differences falling between capacity and portability it entirely depends upon your needs.
 If you’re after a portable power station that can power the more heavy-duty appliances on your outdoor adventures, then EcoFlow River Pro is the one for you.
-However, if portability is your priority, EcoFlow RIVER’s lighter weight, modular design, and smaller size make it a better option.
-With two more River models in the series, If you really want to weigh up your options, check out the complete River series comparison here.
+However, if portability is your priority, then EcoFlow RIVER’s lighter weight, modular design, and smaller size make it a better option.
+With two more River models in the series, If you really want to weigh up your options, check out the full River series comparison here.